The body uses iron to make red blood cells, which carry oxygen throughout the body.

 During adult life, the balance between loss and gain of the body is maintained.
 Children are more likely to develop iron deficiency anemia.

-In general, the bleeding of neoplasms in other organs is not hidden, which leads the patient to seek medical attention before developing a severe iron depletion.
+In general, the bleeding of neoplasms in other organs is not hidden, which leads the patient to seek medical attention before developing severe iron depletion.
 To investigate the etiology of iron deficiency anemia to evaluate a neoplasm.

 Demographic data related to sex